MicrosoftDocs/customer-insights/ci-docs/data/own-data-lake-storage.md

 - The Data Lake Storage account must have [hierarchical namespace enabled](/azure/storage/blobs/data-lake-storage-namespace).
 - The administrator setting up the Customer Insights - Data environment needs the Storage Blob Data Contributor or Storage Blob Data Owner role on the storage account or the `customerinsights` container.
 For more information on assigning permission in a storage account, see [Create a storage account](/azure/storage/common/storage-account-create?toc=%2Fazure%2Fstorage%2Fblobs%2Ftoc.json&tabs=azure-portal).

-## Connect Customer Insights - Data with your own Azure Data Lake Storage
+## Connect Customer Insights - Data with your storage account

 When you create a new environment, make sure the Data Lake Storage account exists and all prerequisites are met.